Stress (linguistics): Levels of stress

 Some languages are described as having both primary stress and secondary stress.
 A syllable with secondary stress is stressed relative to unstressed syllables but not as strongly as a syllable with primary stress.
 As with primary stress, the position of secondary stress may be more or less predictable depending on language.
 In English, it is not fully predictable, but the different secondary stress of the words organization and accumulation (on the first and second syllable, respectively) is predictable due to the same stress of the verbs órganize and accúmulate.
 In some analyses, for example the one found in Chomsky and Halle's The Sound Pattern of English, English has been described as having four levels of stress: primary, secondary, tertiary, and quaternary, but the treatments often disagree with one another.

 Peter Ladefoged and other phoneticians have noted that it is possible to describe English with only one degree of stress, as long as prosody is recognized and unstressed syllables are phonemically distinguished for vowel reduction.
 They find that the multiple levels posited for English, whether primary–secondary or primary–secondary–tertiary, are not phonetic stress (let alone phonemic), and that the supposed secondary/tertiary stress is not characterized by the increase in respiratory activity associated with primary/secondary stress in English and other languages.
 (For further detail see Stress and vowel reduction in English.)

+Terminology

+An oxytone is a word with either stress (in stress-based languages) or a high accent (in languages with a pitch accent) on the ultimate syllable (that is, the last syllable).
+Examples of this in English are the words correct and reward.